zelal-k/AI-story/README.md

 # 4- Run the Application:

-python app.py
+- Type python app.py
 This will start the Flask development server.

 # 5- Access the Application:
-Open your web browser and go to http://localhost:5000/.
+- Open your web browser and go to http://localhost:5000/.
+- Enjoy the Storytelling App!
 # 6- Generate Stories:

 Enter a prompt in the provided form.